 You’re almost fully clued up on how to feed your precious pooch a renal diet.
 To finish, let’s go over some commonly asked questions about feeding a dog with kidney disease.

 Foods aren’t necessarily the cause of kidney failure - there can be many causes including genetic factors, toxins, underlying health conditions etc. However there are foods that may exacerbate symptoms which tend to contain high protein, high salt or high phosphorus levels; all of which are hard for damaged kidneys to tolerate.
-For this reason it’s best for your dog to avoid foods such as red meat, jerky, pigs’ ears, rawhide and bones.
+For this reason it’s best for your dog to avoid foods such as red meat, jerky, pigs’ ears, rawhide and bones, as well as grapes and raisins.

 Even for dogs with regular health, it’s generally not a good idea to feed a dog cat food as both cat and dog food is made to different requirements.
 This is particularly true of dogs who are unwell or have health issues such as kidney disease.
 Cat food contains a very different balance of food groups that makes it suitable for a cat’s digestive system, not a dog’s.
 It usually contains high levels of fat and protein and therefore shouldn’t be fed to a dog with kidney dysfunction.